-All insects should be Gut Loaded prior to being offered as food to your gecko.
-Gut Loading is essentially providing a highly nutritious food to the insect prior to your geckos feeding.
+All insects should be Gut Loaded before being offered as food to your gecko.
+Gut Loading is essentially providing a highly nutritious food to the insect before your geckos' feeding.
 On Saturday we offer left over Crested Gecko Diet to our live feeders in preparation for Sundays live feeding extravaganza.

-All live feeders should be chosen by size in length.
+Select your live feeders by size in length.
 Choose a live feeder that is no greater than the length between the eyes.
 Coat the feeder with Calcium and Vitamin D3 by placing in a plastic bag with the powder and shaking until the feeder is covered in the powder.